O Jin-u: Career

 O was born in Bukcheong, South Gyeongsang Province, to a poor peasant family.
 In 1933, joined anti-Japanese forces in Manchuria and began a long association with Kim Il Sung.
 They joined the Northeast Anti-Japanese United Army in 1938, returning to Korea in 1945 as part of the 88th Separate Rifle Brigade to found North Korea.
 O became the leader of the Pyongyang Police Station and Kim's bodyguard.
 In February 1948, he transferred to the new KPA.

 O started the Korean War as commander of the 43rd Division.
 He led the 766th Independent Infantry Regiment during the Battle of the Pusan Perimeter.
 After the war he was rapidly promoted through the military and political hierarchy.
 He was appointed chief of staff of the Korean People's Air Force in 1958, vice-minister of the Ministry of People's Security in 1962, General in 1963, director of the KPA General Political Bureau in 1967 and Chief of the General Staff in 1968.
 In the Workers' Party of Korea, he joined the Central Committee in 1954, the Political Committee in 1966, the Secretariat in 1968 and the Presidium in 1977.

 O Jin-u is held responsible for the Korean axe murder incident and Rangoon bombing as head of the KPA.
 He helped Kim Il Sung maintain control of the military.
 O initially supported Kim Pyong-il succession Kim Il Sung; Kim Jong Il did not have military experience and did not look like an orthodox communist to O. O's switch to support Kim Jong Il was likely the decisive factor in securing the latter's succession.
 According to top officials, O "proposed" as Kim Il Sung heir at a Central Committee plenum in 1974. and helped him take control of the military; O championed Kim Jong Il's cause, particularly within the military.

-A deputy to the Supreme People's Assembly since 1960, O was appointed member of the top Central People’s Committee immediately after its establishment in 1972, as well as vice-chairman of the National Defence Commission and Minister of the People's Armed Forces in 1976.
-He was also promoted to Vice Marshal in 1985 and Marshal in 1992, one of only three military officers in the North Korean Armed Forces to be granted the rank.
+A deputy to the Supreme People's Assembly since 1960, O was appointed member of the top Central People's Committee immediately after its establishment in 1972, as well as vice-chairman of the National Defence Commission and Minister of the People's Armed Forces in 1976.
+He was also promoted to Vice Marshal in 1985 and Marshal in 1992, one of only three military officers in the North Korean Federal Forces to be granted the rank.

 After Kim Jong Il was made Chairman of the National Defence Commission in 1993, O replaced him as its first vice-chairman.
 In 1990, after the collapse of the socialist bloc, he led the emergency system.
 He also was the second-ranking member of the Kim Il-sung funeral committee in 1994, immediately beneath Kim Jong Il.
 He was also the last surviving WPK Presidium member along with the new leader.